- B.S. Zoology, University of Vermont

 - Ph.D.
 Natural Resource & Environmental Policy, University of Michigan

 Program, Teaching, and Research Interests

-My current interests are in governance networks, their structure and function, and the application of governance networks in coastal and marine resource management, climate adaptation and resilience, and collaborative, multi-stakeholder decision-making.
-I study, teach, and develop integrated, adaptive, collaborative governance structures (e.g., for climate adaptation and resilience, ecosystem-based fisheries management, regional governance and coordination).
-Further, I am interested in the broader applications of social science to improve governance, management and policy, stakeholder engagement, and collaborative research.
+My current interests are in governance networks, their structure and function, and the application of governance networks in coastal and marine resource management (e.g., fisheries and ecosystem-based management), climate adaptation and resilience, and collaborative, multi-stakeholder decision-making.
+Further, I am interested in the broader applications of social science to improve collaboration, governance, management and policy, team science, stakeholder engagement, and collaborative, trans-disciplinary research.
 I employ theoretical and analytical frameworks from public policy, political science, and communication science.

 Virginia Sea Grant